DrMachiavel/snake/README.md

 ## How to Play

-- Use the arrow keys on your keyboard to control the snake's direction.
+- Use the arrow keys on your keyboard to control the snake's direction or use ZSQD to move
 - Eat the fruit to grow and gain points.
 - Avoid colliding with the walls or the snake's own body.